valeriotor/Beyond-The-Veil/README.md

 # Welcome to Beyond the Veil!

-A Minecraft Mod inspired by the writings of H.P.
+A story driven Minecraft Mod inspired by the writings of H.P.
 Lovecraft, as well as other works based on the author.

-It has just reached alpha testing phase, and should soon be released.
+As of the 6th of April 2020, the mod is released in its beta stage, and is available [on Curseforge](https://www.curseforge.com/minecraft/mc-mods/beyond-the-veil).

 I occasionally post sneak peeks on [this channel](https://www.youtube.com/channel/UCzjExgDSkPIOTaRLOK97x1Q).